Todd Nunes

-Todd Nunes is an American screenwriter and a director of horror films.
-His work includes the holiday horror film All Through the House.
+Todd Nunes is an American screenwriter, a director of horror films, and novelist.
+His movies include the holiday horror film All Through the House and his book series called The Slasher Universe.

 Career

 Todd Nunes wrote and directed his first horror full-length film Scary Larry in 2014, which starred his sister Ashley Mary Nunes.
 In 2015 he wrote and directed the award-winning holiday horror film All Through The House, produced by The Readmond Company, which again starred Ashley Mary Nunes in the lead role and also featured Canadian horror actress Jessica Cameron.